two parts of the studio. one intimate journey.

 defined by its geometric shape, clean lines, and the elegance of aluminium, prisma credenza seamlessly blends timeless sophistication with a nod to memphis design.

-prisma credenza, as part of ultimo intimo’s debut furniture collection, was unveiled during dutch design week 2024 at ultimo intimo’s solo-exhibition prism of self.
+prisma credenza, as part of ultimo intimo’s debut furniture collection, was unveiled during dutch design week 2024 at ultimo intimo’s solo-exhibition PRISM OF SELF.

 dimensions: